What is a gamma squeeze?

 “Then I look at the Treynor ratio to see how much return am I getting per unit of risk.
 Basically, am I getting bang for my buck?” said Aherns.

-Robert Merton knew Treynor well.
+Robert Merton actually knew Jack Treynor well.
 He is a Nobel Prize-winning economist at the Massachusetts Institute of Technology.
 Merton credits Treynor with bringing more mathematical analysis to finance.

 “It wasn’t that he just did a particular theory,” he said.
 “He was very creative and also was a leader in bringing the quantitative finance science to finance practice.
 That was his bridge.”